-For die hard bikers, the million dollar question that comes is “How can you carry your bike in train to Ladakh or other parts of Himalayas?”
-Well, here is Nabeel S, sharing his own experience as a Guest Post with all of us at DoW Himalayan Travel Community so that we are made aware of the process on how we can carry our own bike in train.
+For all die-hard bikers, the million dollar question that comes is “How can I carry my bike in train to Leh Ladakh or other parts of Himalayas?”
+Well, here is Nabeel S, who is going to share his own experience in this Guest Post today on how to carry your own bike to Leh Ladakh in the train.

-Nabeel, was with me on DoW’s last Ladakh Mega Meet past September and I MUST say he is one of the finest and courageous bike riders I have ever traveled with.
-He had that unmatched grit and determination to move along with us neck to neck on toughest and most treacherous roads in the world I shall say !!
+Nabeel was with me on DoW’s Ladakh Mega Meet and I MUST say that he is one of the finest and courageous bike riders I have ever traveled with.
+He had that unmatched grit and determination to move along with us neck to neck on the toughest and most treacherous roads in the world I shall say !!
 AFAIK, he is the only biker to do the Kyon Tso 1 – Kyon Tso 2 – Thit Zorbit La – Nidar route in Changthang region of Ladakh along with us at the time of writing this article.

-Enough has been emphasized in the article: How to Hire or Rent a Bike or Motorcycle in Manali that there is nothing better than to carry your own bike at desolated places such as Ladakh, Manali – Leh Highway, Spiti Valley, etc..
+Enough has been emphasized in the article on How to Hire or Rent a Bike or Motorcycle in Manali that there is nothing better than to carry your own bike at desolated places such as Ladakh, Manali Leh Highway, Spiti Valley, etc..

-It gives you better control, flexibility of schedule and the thing is that you and your bike understand each other like friends.
+It gives you better control, the flexibility of schedule and the thing is that you and your bike understand each other as friends.
 You can get the best in the toughest roads and situations on your own bike as compared to the rented bikes.

 In this article, I will share my experience on how I carried my bike in train to Ladakh from Kerala hoping it will be helpful for all my other biker friends as well who are looking out to such information for transporting the bike in train to Ladakh.

 Carrying Bike in Train to Ladakh from Kerala